The Business of Storytelling is Dying

 • 5.
 Vertical is personal.
 16:9 landscape arose in the 1930s to showcase Western vistas and horizontal motion.
 Today, 9:16 phone screens, mirroring human proportions, create the most intimate, immersive connection with the viewer.

 • 6.
-We take many small bets instead of a few big bets.
+We live to take risks.
 Hollywood has abandoned small and mid-budget productions in favor of massive, low-risk bets designed for predictable returns.
-We're flipping that model by making many high-risk, low-cost bets to uncover hidden outliers.
+We’re here to invest in the stories that are left behind.